alphagov/govuk-design-system/src/patterns/bank-details/index.md

 Do not ask users if they have a bank account or building society account as not all users know this.

 If your service does not support building society accounts, remove building society from the content and do not ask for a roll number.

-### Reusing entered bank details

-{% call wcagNote({id: "wcag-reuse-bank-details"}) %}

-<p>Do not ask for bank details more than once within a single journey if only one transaction is taking place.</p>
-<p>Make sure users can easily reuse previously entered bank details within a single journey, unless the information is no longer valid or doing so would be a major safety or security concern.
-This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html">WCAG 2.2 success criterion 3.3.7 Redundant entry</a>.</p>
-{% endcall %}

-You can make it easier to reuse bank details through one of these methods:

-- pre-populate fields with the previously entered bank details
-- show any previously entered bank details as an option for the user to select

-Continue to give users the option to enter new bank details.

 ### Asking for building society roll numbers